danieluhl/astro-blog/src/content/blog/2021/learning-vs-growing.md

 the core common elements of software engineering.

 Therefore, to "level-up" or "upskill" is not a matter of teaching, for example, typescript.
-Rather it's a matter of understanging how typescript compares to all other categories of type systems.
+Rather it's a matter of understanding how typescript compares to all other categories of type systems.
 This is where the misunderstanding of "senior" engineer often comes into play.
 Because someone can make a website with one specific set of tools, doesn't mean they will be able to do so with changing requirements, tooling, systems, at scale, etc. Mastery at a deep level takes decades, not years, of